tytydraco/yessleep/out/The_man_from_my_dreams_is_standing_outside_my_window_And_I_know_Im_not_dreaming.md

 Time seemed to slow as my mind realized what it saw.
 The world went quiet while I stared at him.
 My body shook in pulses and my mouth was hanging open.
 I tried to breathe but nothing would come.
 I suddenly felt dry and was acutely aware of everything around me.
 The carpet on my feet, my nails digging into my hands as I held them in fists.
 I could feel the skin on my body, like it was no longer my own.

-Outside my window was the man for my dreams, the man I’ve been seeing for the past month, with nothing but a sheet of glass between us.
+Outside my window was the man from my dreams, the man I’ve been seeing for the past month, with nothing but a sheet of glass between us.
 I felt like I was dreaming, like everything I’d been watching was no longer real.

 I’ve conditioned myself to think I’m in a dream whenever I see him, but this wasn’t a dream.